baolab-rice/OT-review/README.md

 ## Off-target scores calculation:
 **Folder: OT-algorithm**
-The processing scripts adapted from previous publications (as described in Table 3):
+The processing scripts adapted from previous publications (as described in Table 3).
+Please see details of each algorithm inside the folder:

 + CCTOP off-target scores were computed based on the formula in the original paper:
 Stemmer, Manuel, et al. "CCTop: an intuitive, flexible and reliable CRISPR/Cas9 target prediction tool."
 PloS one 10.4 (2015).